car96/qthelplike-doxygen/README.md

 # qthelplike-doxygen

-Make Doxygen generated documentation readbale in the Qt Help plugin.
+Make Doxygen generated documentation readable in the Qt Help plugin.

 **Note:** *In order to use this you need Doxygen already installed in your system.*